ssathya/IndexFlux-2/docs/ApplicationFlow.md

 			};
 		}
 ```
-I'll not go into nuts and bolts of the above code but in essence the following happens:
+I'll not go into the nuts and bolts of the above code but in essence the following happens:

  1. Obtain Intent name
  2. Determine which API to be called based on Intent name